epccs/Irrigate7/readme.md

 ## Example with RPU BUS

-A serial bus that allows multiple controller boards to be connected to a host computer serial port.
+RPUBUS is a serial bus that allows multiple controller boards to be connected to a host computer serial port.
 An [RPUpi] shield has a connector for a Pi Zero to act as the host computer, and connect to other boards with a [RPUadpt] shield over a daisy-chain of CAT5 cables.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUno MultiDrop")

 The host computer is able to use it's serial UART port with common software (e.g. avrdude, PySerial, picocom...) when communicating with the ATmega1284p.
-These programs don't need to known how to control the differential transceivers as would normally be necessary.

 ## AVR toolchain